U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs

 \section{Reproducibility Statement}

-All datasets and code will be available on GitHub.
-Detailed descriptions of dataset collection and processing are in Section~\ref{sec:methodology}.
-The experimental setup, including model configurations and prompts, is outlined in Section~\ref{sec:experiments}, with full prompts provided in Appendices~\ref{appendix:prediction} and \ref{appendix:judgment}.
-These resources enable replication of our experiments.
+All datasets and evaluation code will be available on GitHub.
+Detailed descriptions of data collection and processing are presented in Section~\ref{sec:methodology}.
+The experimental setup, including model configurations and prompts, is described in Section~\ref{sec:experiments}, with the full prompts provided in Appendices~\ref{appendix:prediction} and \ref{appendix:judgment}.